derekgottlieb/geoip-heatmap-python/README.md

 These instructions will walk you through the following:
 1. Download latest GeoIP database

 2. Download and install C/Python libraries to work with local GeoIP database

 3. Download prerequisites for heatmap Python script

 4. Generate list of recent IP addresses

 5. Convert list of recent IP addresses into their latitude/longitude coordinates based on GeoIP database

 6. Generate heatmap image using this location data

+### Prepare GeoIP data

 1. Grab a copy of GeoIP database to do local queries